 <ExtranetDownloadBandwidth>20</ExtranetDownloadBandwidth>

-If multiple RAM users access different buckets in the same resource pool, you may need to limit the maximum bandwidth for each user to prevent a single user from monopolizing the resource pool's bandwidth.
+Use this when multiple RAM users access different buckets in the same resource pool and you need to prevent any single user from monopolizing pool-wide bandwidth.

 Console

-On the Resource Pool QoS page, click the name of the target resource pool.
-On the Resource Pool Requester List tab, click Modify Throttling Configuration for the target RAM user or RAM role to set the bandwidth for the resource pool requester.
+On the Resource Pool QoS page, click the target resource pool name.
+On the Resource Pool Requester List tab, click Modify Throttling Configuration for the target RAM user or RAM role.

 ossutil